Madpine-Studio/Madfolders/README.md

 - Make tool

 ## How to build
-The binary must appear on the binary folder if it builds correctly by using the command below
+The binary must appear on the bin folder if it builds correctly by using the command below

 ```bash
   make build